Home Air Travel The real reason babies and toddlers need ID for domestic flights

 Babies can travel cheaper than suitcases — at least for now.

-Sure, all babies need passports to fly over the U.S. border and back, but if you think you can slip through airport check-in and onto the plane for a domestic flight without presenting any ID for your child under 2 years old, you might be making a costly mistake in time as well as in money.
-Updated for 2018.
+Sure, all babies need passports to fly over the U.S. border and back (and possibly a notarized letter of consent).
+But if you think you can slip through airport check-in and onto the plane for a domestic flight without presenting any identification for your child under 2 years old?
+You might be making a costly mistake in time as well as in money.

 It’s also one issue I hope to clear up right here, right now, so that even those of you who have already flown without presenting ID for your babies (as I have done myself on many occasions) won’t find yourselves in a sticky situation down the road.

-First, let’s just be clear.
-It’s not about security.
+First, let’s just be clear — the infant’s I.D. is not about security.

 There’s only one reason that baby is riding free on your lap within the U.S.—or in his own seat for a reduced “infant fare” that is not extended to children over 2 years: his age.

-It stands to reason that at some point, the lap child you may not have been asked to present a birth certificate for at 6 months of age might spark new interest when you arrive to check in for a flight at 22 months.
+The lap child you may not have been asked to present a birth certificate for when flying at 1 month old or at 6 months of age might spark new interest when you arrive to check in for a flight at 22 months.
 Or perhaps even at 15 months, depending on the person checking you in for your flight and his or her experience—or lack of experience—with babies and young children.

 • Southwest Airlines: “A birth certificate is required to validate the age of all infants under age two.”
 (Tip: If you set up age-verification with Southwest, you can save this step and use online check in next time around–see details in my post on flying Southwest Airlines with a baby or toddler here.)